liquicode/lib-mrpc/docs/guides/RedisServiceProvider.md

 ## Overview

-redis is in-memory data structure store server which also has basic Pub/Sub capabilties.
+redis is an in-memory data structure store server which also has basic Pub/Sub capabilties.

 `lib-mrpc` utilizes the redis Pub/Sub functions to route commands and replies between client and server instances of a `RedisServiceProvider` object.